dgarvin57/porpoise-core/Porpoise.DataAccess/README.md

 # Database Setup

-This project uses MySQL for data persistence.
-This document explains how to set up and use the database.
+This project uses MySQL for data persistence with multi-tenancy support.

 ## Prerequisites